secnot/bitcoin-callback/README.md

 # Bitcoin Callback

-Bitcoin callback is a bitcoin monitoring and notification micro-service,
+Bitcoin-callback is a bitcoin monitoring and notification micro-service, it provides a simple RESTful API to subscribe to bitcoin addresses, and receive notifications each time there is a transaction from or to one of them.

+These notifications are POST requests to the URL provided by the subscription.

 ## API